editorandcriticism/editorandcriticism.github.io/cc/notebook.md

 ### The End of Critical Culture

 From about 1990 through about 2005, it was common to suggest the end of one cultural sphere or another -- the end of history being the beginning of it all.
-And, finally, Gore's The End of Reason being the end of it all, showing how conservatives adopted post-modernist thought to turn politics away from truth.
+And, finally, Gore's The Assault on Reason being the end of it all, showing how conservatives adopted angles of post-modernist thought to turn politics away from truth.
 Now it's a permanent condition of fantasy over reality, ideology over evidence.